newjack12/renren_vue/renren-fast-vue-master/README.md

 npx http-server build
 ```

-Then open your browser at `http://localhost:8080` (the port may vary).
+Then open your browser at `http://localhost:8080` .

 > Note: Some features may not work without the back-end server running.